-Walter Maxwell Hudson (died 1970, aged 66) was a Duncan businessman who also served on Duncan City Council.
+Walter Maxwell Hudson (died 1970, aged 66) was a Duncan businessman who also served on Duncan City Council and with the Duncan Volunteer Fire Department.
 He is associated with several historic buildings in downtown Duncan, including the Hudson Block, 101 Craig Street and 187 Kenneth Street.

 Walter Maxwell Hudson became a member of Temple Lodge, No.33 in 1936 and remained a member until his death in 1970.